FAQ - FREQUENTLY ASKED QUESTIONS

 Q: How do I obtain a student photo ID card?

 A: Student ID cards are distributed in the cafeteria during lunch periods.
 If a student loses their ID card, or if a card is damaged, see Ms. Mistrettta in room 2026 during your lunch period to obtain a replacement.
+A replacement card cost is $3.00.

 Q: Who do I see with questions about health issues?